d2l-ai/d2l-vi/chapter_recommender-systems/mf_vn.md

 <!--
 Matrix Factorization :cite:`Koren.Bell.Volinsky.2009` is a well-established algorithm in the recommender systems literature.
-The first version of matrix factorization model is proposed by Simon Funk in a famous [blog post](https://sifter.org/~simon/journal/20061211.html) in which he described the idea of factorizi ng the interaction matrix.
+The first version of matrix factorization model is proposed by Simon Funk in a famous [blog post](https://sifter.org/~simon/journal/20061211.html) in which he described the idea of factorizing the interaction matrix.
 It then became widely known due to the Netflix contest which was held in 2006.
 At that time, Netflix, a media-streaming and video-rental company, announced a contest to improve its recommender system performance.
 The best team that can improve on the Netflix baseline, i.e., Cinematch), by 10 percent would win a one million USD prize.